Adrian-Ng/OptionPricer/README.md

     double getPut();

 We have two abstract classes.
-And these each have two subclasses to accommodate the various ways of computing payoff MonteCarlo.java
+And these each have two subclasses to accommodate the various ways of computing payoff -MonteCarlo.java
     - European payoff
     - Asian payoff
-  BinomialTree.java
+  -BinomialTree.java
     - European put payoff
     - American put payoff